davekirby/EFFProject/report/PROJ_KirbyD.md

 This section goes through the steps that were taken to implement the evofuzzy package and the decisions made along the way.
 For instructions on how to use the final version see the User Guide in Appendix I.

 The implementation was done iteratively over several stages.
 The classifier code was developed first then support for reinforcement learning was added.
-The development process alternated between exploratory programming in jupyter notebooks and test driven development using a combination of unit tests written with pytest and test scripts running against small data sets such as Fisher's iris dataset or simple gym environments such as cartpole.
+The development process alternated between exploratory programming in Jupiter notebooks and test driven development using a combination of unit tests written with pytest and test scripts running against small data sets such as Fisher's iris dataset or simple gym environments such as CartPole.

 ## Stage 1:  Classification with hand-coded fuzzy rules